Machu Picchu & the Andes

 We depart London Heathrow and fly to Lima, the capital city of Peru that was founded over 480 years ago.
 On Day 2 we enjoy a guided tour of Peru's thriving capital which takes us to the historic centre of colonial Lima, home to the church of Saint Francis and the impressive cathedral.
 Construction of this grand Cathedral began in 1535, and over the years parts of it have been built and rebuilt, leading to a mixture of architectural styles, including Gothic and Neoclassical.

 We also visit the Miraflores district, an upscale shopping area that mixes sleek and modern architecture with more traditional stalls.
 Here, we visit the Plaza de Armas, which is surrounded by yellow fronted buildings and filled with palm trees, and the Convento de San Francisco, a stunning example of baroque architecture that was named a UNESCO World Heritage site in 1991.
-Later, we enjoy lunch back at the hotel after which, the rest of the day is spent at leisure to continue exploring Lima at your own pace.
+Later, we enjoy lunch at a local restaurant after which, the rest of the day is spent at leisure to continue exploring Lima at your own pace.

 The convent is a complete miniature walled colonial town in the middle of the city and there are flower-filled gardens, spacious patios, granite fountains as well as arches and narrow streets.
 The tile-roofed buildings are painted in traditional white, brown and blue, housing about 20 who nuns still live in a section of the convent, much more piously, which was once home to as many as 500.

 From Puno, today we enjoy an excursion to Lake Titicaca, cruising across to Uros floating islands, where incredible flotillas made entirely out of totora reeds and populated by the enterprising Uros people.
 From here, we continue to Taquile, home to the Aymara, a Spanish-speaking people who live in an almost economically-autonomous community.
-We are treated to lunch at a local restaurant as well as a traditional dance demonstration.
-We board the luxury PeruRail Titicaca Train to Cusco on Day 8, taking in the beautiful Andean landscapes as we journey in restored 1920s carriages through the Peruvian highlands.
+We are treated to lunch at a local restaurant.
+We board the luxury PeruRail Titicaca Train to Cusco on Day 9, taking in the beautiful Andean landscapes as we journey in restored 1920s carriages through the Peruvian highlands.

 Cusco is a city of true beauty, which is regarded as the 'Archaeological Capital of the Americas', with a delightful blend of indigenous and colonial Spanish architecture.
 One of the most impressive architectural attractions are the incredible Inca walls, created from enormous granite blocks that were carved to fit together perfectly without the aid of mortar beds.
 Many of the walls were simply built upon during the construction of a new Spanish city.
 It's a lasting tribute to the ingenuity of the Incas that their anti-seismic design has survived the test of time, especially when compared to the Spanish colonial architecture that has been rebuilt several times following a wave of earthquakes that have hit the city.